 It was the same room as her first time, she realized dully.
 It was ironic too, seeing as this would be the last time she was ever going to have to be in one of these rooms at all.
-The lights were snuffed so such a low setting that it was difficult to see without the aid of infrared or night vision optical settings, but she recognized the shapes barely illuminated in the low light all the same.
-The same old dresser, the small bar on the opposite end of the floor, the large plush bed with the same crimson sheets… well, maybe not the exact same sheets.
+The lights were snuffed to such a low setting that it was difficult to see without the aid of infrared or night vision optical settings, but she recognized the shapes barely illuminated in the low light all the same.
+The same old table, the small bar on the opposite end of the floor, the large plush bed with the same black sheets… well, maybe not the exact same sheets.
 It had been been ten years since the last time she was here.
 The original set was probably long since thrown out or burned: whichever the case, it hardly mattered.
 The room's sole source of light came from the fixture hanging from the low ceiling, which cast off dull, ethereal glow.
 Directly beneath that, sitting on the edge of the cushioned berth, sat a single mech, watching her.
 She had learned only a few hours beforehand that he was going to be her latest… companion.
 She had never met him previously, but that was to be expected.
 In all her ten years working in this place, she had never alone with the same mech twice.

 Although, it just so happened to be that Bolt was going to be the most important one.

 With raw confidence guiding her, she strode toward him boldly.
 Her footfalls resonated flatly against the tightly soundproofed walls, bouncing back to meet her audios will a muted little noise that rung in the silence almost deafeningly.
 Her brave display of dominance usually made most mechs cringe, but no matter how much the doctors and nurses tried to coax her into behaving more submissively during these sessions, her pride refused to let her do it.
 She was too proud a femme to be subservient to the mechs she was paired with.
-She may have been retired, but she was still a soldier.
+She may have been retired, but she was still a soldier: and a damn good one at that.
 Despite her raw display of bravado, Bolt remained unmoving from where he sat on the berth.
 The rumors she had heard about him being very calm had been true, she noted.
 His optic was locked with her own for the entire length of the room she crossed, and his gaze on her never faltered even when she finally seized him by the throat with her good hand.

 She scoffed.
 "You're no gladiator.
 Not anymore, zako."